Battle of Punta Quemada

 Montenegro's column, the more vulnerable of the two Castilian parties, fell into a Quitian ambush just as it emerged from the heavy jungle foliage onto Andean foothills where arrows and other projectiles could fly unobstructed.
 A volley of arrows and stones struck the Spaniards.
 The Castilians began to fall back in panic and disarray as the natives bore down upon them.

-Montenegro, rallying his men, ordered a return volley at the onrushing Quitians.
+Montenegro rallied his men and ordered a return volley at the onrushing Quitians.
 The Spaniards shredded the native charge with a flurry of crossbow bolts, then countercharged, driving the unarmoured Quitians back.

 The Quitians orchestrated a similar assault on Pizarro's camp and stormed the village, unleashing a shower of missiles at the defenders.
 Prescott recounts that Pizarro, too bold and fiery of temper to be held inside a set of walls by enemy fire, sallied out to meet the threat, rousing his men into a charge that drove the natives back.
 However, the natives counterattacked, and the Spanish troops faltered.

 Montenegro, fearing for his leader, had ordered an immediate march back to camp.
-He now appeared at the edge of the ridge and drove into the rear of the Quitian formations, shattering their resolve.
-Unable to resist this new threat, the natives fled into the jungle, leaving Pizarro wounded in no less than seven places.
+He then appeared at the edge of the ridge and drove into the rear of the Quitian formations, shattering their resolve.
+Unable to resist this new threat, the natives fled into the jungle, leaving Pizarro wounded in no fewer than seven places.

-The conquistadors realized that the village was far less defensible than they had previously assumed, and fearing subsequent hostile encounters and unable to continue south by sea, Pizarro chose to end his expedition at Punta Quemada.
+The conquistadors realized that the village was far less defensible than they had previously assumed, and, fearing subsequent hostile encounters and unable to continue south by sea, Pizarro chose to end his expedition at Punta Quemada.

-Almagro, following in Pizarro's footsteps, later attacked and burned the village, losing an eye in the process.
+Almagro, following in Pizarro's footsteps, reached Punta Quemada and was received similarly by the natives.
+Almagro attacked the town, setting it on fire and driving its inhabitants into the forest.
+The victory came at a high cost, as he lost an eye in the process.